-We develop a general equilibrium model of the structural transformation that builds on Duarte and Restuccia (2010) and Ngai and Samaniego (2009).12 There are three sectors: manufacturing, traditional services, and non-traditional services.
+We develop a general equilibrium multi-sector model that builds on Duarte and Restuccia (2010) and Ngai and Samaniego (2009).14 There are three sectors: manufacturing, traditional services, and non-traditional services.
 Production requires the use of labor and intermediate inputs.
 We model the use of intermediate inputs in an input-output structure.
-We consider homothetic preferences as their implications are more in line with data as discussed below.
+We consider homothetic preferences as, in the context of our model, their implications are more in line with data as discussed below.

-Households There is a stand-in representative household with preferences over consumption of manufactured goods (m) and and two types of services, traditional services (s_T) and non-traditional services (s_N) :
+Households There is a stand-in representative household with preferences over consumption of manufactured goods (m) and two types of services, traditional services (s_T) and non-traditional services (s_N) :

-$$u(c_m, c{s_T}, c{s_N}) = b \log(c_m) + (1 - b) \left[\phi \log(c{s_T}) + (1 - \phi) \log(c{s_N})\right], \tag{1}$$ with b and φ between 0 and 1.
+$$u(c_m, c{s_T}, c{s_N}) = b \log(c_m) + (1 - b) \left[\phi \log(c{s_T}) + (1 - \phi) \log(c{s_N})\right],\tag{1}$$ with b and φ between 0 and 1.
 Households are endowed with l units of productive time each period which can be allocated to work in any sector.
 There are no frictions to labor allocation across sectors; for the household to allocate hours in all sectors, the wage in each sector must be equal and we denote it by w.
 The household solves the problem subject to the budget constraint